-GENERAL LEARNING OBJECTIVES:
+GENERAL LEARNING OBJECTIVES

-1. Communicative strategies

-Engage in conversation (e.i. receptive sign language, communicate only with sign language, body language and facial expression) by providing and obtaining information in expressing feelings, emotions, present and past topics of shared interest in one's daily life, at home, school and the work place.
+- 1. Communicative strategies Continue to develop skills to engage in conversation (i.e. receptive sign language, communicate only with sign language, body language and facial expression) by providing and obtaining information in expressing feelings, emotions, present and past topics of shared interest in one's daily life, at home, school and the work place. - 2.
+Grammar Continue to study the basics structure of the language; compare ASL with English and other languages, thus develop an appreciation for basic grammatical concepts. - Intercultural awareness Continue to increase intercultural awareness and understanding of the Deaf Culture/Communities.
+The significance of ASL in the past, present and contributions to the American Deaf Culture.
+Develop critical thinking skills by making analytical comparisons and connections between beliefs and behaviors.

-2. Grammar

-Study the basics structure of the language; compare ASL with English and other languages, thus develop an appreciation for basic grammatical concepts.